 As we shall see, over the six decades of Elizabeth’s reign both New Zealand and its monarchy have changed considerably.

 Female staying power

 New Zealand has had six monarchs since entering the British Empire in 1840.
 Four have been men, but women have dominated the period.
 Queen Victoria, who came to the throne in 1837, died in 1901.
 Queen Elizabeth II has reigned since 1952.
-Together the two women have reigned for 12 of the 174 years since colonisation.
+Together the two women have reigned for all but 51 years since colonisation in 1840.

 New Zealand’s monarchs have been: